RudraveerMandal/POGchain/docs/software/admin.md

     * `pending_count` are connections that are not fully established yet
   * `protocol_version` is the maximum version of the protocol that this instance recognizes
   * `state` : indicates the node's synchronization status relative to the network.
-  * `quorum` : summarizes the state of the SCP protocol participants, the same as the information returned by the `quorum` command (see below).
+  * `quorum` : summarizes the state of the pogcvm protocol participants, the same as the information returned by the `quorum` command (see below).

 ### Overlay information